 n.
 Texas State University Honor Code

 p.
 A statement for students with special needs that might read: “If you are a student with a disability who will require an accommodation(s) to participate in this course, please contact me as soon as possible.
 You will be asked to provide documentation from the Office of Disability Services.
 Failure to contact me in a timely manner may delay your accommodations.”

-39. Faculty members who wish to change the time of a final for an entire class may do so with permission from their Chair/Director, College Dean, and the Provost.
+38. Faculty members who wish to change the time of a final for an entire class may do so with permission from their chair/director and college dean.

-44. The University encourages the use of written assignments in as many courses as possible.
+43. The university encourages the use of written assignments in as many courses as possible.

-47. Each institution of higher education in the State of Texas, other than a medical and dental unit, is required to make available certain course information to the public on the institution's Internet Web site.
+46. Each institution of higher education in the State of Texas, other than a medical and dental unit, is required to make available certain course information to the public on the institution's homepage.
 In addition, the university must post information about work-study opportunities and departmental budgets.
 This is commonly referred to as the HB 2504 requirement.

 Relative to the conduct and planning of courses, Texas State provides: